mr2527/pop_OS-win10-KVM-setup/README.md

 Below is a breakdown of my exact PC Setup.
 Please be aware that **there are differences** between AMD and Intel builds regarding BIOS options and selecting the correct options.

-**I am on an AMD/NVIDIA build but I will try to help intel users as well, but your mileage may vary.**
+**I am on an AMD/NVIDIA build but I will try to help Intel users as well, but your mileage may vary.**

 <h3 name="hardware_setup">
     Hardware Setup